HMS Cornwallis (1901): Operational history

-Pre-World War I
+Pre-First World War

 HMS Cornwallis, named for William Cornwallis, was laid down by Thames Ironworks and Shipbuilding Company at Leamouth, London on 19 July 1899 and launched on 17 July 1901, when she was christened by Mrs. William L. Ainslie, wife of one of the directors.
 The launching ceremony was subdued, due to the Court mourning following the death of Queen Victoria, yet the launch was witnessed by a vast throng of spectators, including diplomats from the other naval powers at the time.
 She went to Chatham Dockyard to be armed and completed for sea in September 1902.
 The work was completed in February 1904.

 Cornwallis was commissioned on 9 February 1904 to relieve the battleship Renown in the Mediterranean Fleet.
 In the Mediterranean Sea she collided with the Greek brigantine Angelica on 17 September 1904, but suffered no serious damage.
 She transferred to the Channel Fleet in February 1905, then to the Atlantic Fleet on 14 January 1907.
 During her Atlantic Fleet service, she underwent a refit at Gibraltar from January to May 1908, and became Second Flagship, Rear Admiral, on 25 August 1909.

 In August 1909, Cornwallis was transferred back to the Mediterranean Fleet and was based at Malta.
 Under a fleet reorganization on 1 May 1912, the Mediterranean Fleet battle squadron became the 4th Battle Squadron, Home Fleet, based at Gibraltar rather than Malta, and Cornwallis thus became a Home Fleet unit at Gibraltar.
 She was reduced to a nucleus crew in the 6th Battle Squadron, Second Fleet, in March 1914.